-"... quarterly momentum in nominal spending now getting close to stalling."
+"... quarterly growth momentum ... holding firmly in negative territory."

 The Westpac Card Tracker presents indicators based on the millions of credit and debit card transactions processed by Westpac every day.
 The measures are a timely guide to shifts in spending.
-See p10 for a full explanation.
+See p11 for a full explanation.

 This report is produced by Westpac Economics.
-Matthew Hassan, Senior Economist Email: economics@westpac.com.au This issue was finalised on 6 March 2023.
+Matthew Hassan, Senior Economist Uma Choudhury, Graduate Email: economics@westpac.com.au This issue was finalised on 7 July 2023.